BayanAlserhani/Student-Profile/Private Ethereum Network Lab Assignment.md

 ![launching node3](https://user-images.githubusercontent.com/91940257/146655076-25eb9c2f-d4f3-47a2-a8dc-401eb09ea512.png)

-A new network is added with a name of "funnetwork", a generaed RPC URL from the command prompt "http://127.0.0.1:8545" and a chain ID of "1313".
+A name of the new network "funnetwork", a generaed RPC URL "http://127.0.0.1:8545" and a chain ID of "1313" were added in order to connect with the network.

 ![image](https://user-images.githubusercontent.com/91940257/146655092-e60ca388-d28e-48e4-8e5c-f9284fec3d71.png)

-The imported account which contains very large amount of Ether!.
+Importing an account that contains very large amount of Ether!.

 ![image](https://user-images.githubusercontent.com/91940257/146655245-21a5dae0-92c3-4dc8-950a-9454eea32fc7.png)